marioholzheu/MLFinalProject/ProjectSummary.md

 UW-Madison GI Tract Image Segmentation: https://www.kaggle.com/c/uw-madison-gi-tract-image-segmentation

+The primary challenge here is to do segmentation of abdominaél medical MRI-Scans.
+We want to automatically segement anatomical structures like the stomach and intestines including the identification of the precise pixels in the image.
+We need to classify for the image slices the stomach, large_bowel and small_bowel and submit together with the pixels of the respective organ.

 ### The Problem
 In 2019, around 5 million people worldwide were diagnosed with a type of cancer that affects the digestive system.
 About half of these patients might receive radiation treatment.
 This treatment involves targeting the cancer with X-ray beams every day for a few weeks, while trying not to harm the stomach and intestines.
 New technology allows doctors to see exactly where the tumor and intestines are each day, which is important because their positions can change.
 Normally, doctors have to manually adjust the radiation equipment to make sure the beams hit the tumor and not the other organs, a process that takes a lot of time.
 This could take so long that what should be a quick treatment might last an hour, making it hard for patients.
 There's hope that using deep learning technology could speed this up by automatically adjusting the equipment.